UCHIC/CIWS-Pulse-Logger/Hardware/PCB/README.md

 If your manufacturer has questions about parts direct them to the [parts csv](https://github.com/UCHIC/CIWS-Pulse-Logger/blob/main/Hardware/PCB/KiCad/parts_list.csv).

-If additional files are needed open the `.pro` [file]() in KiCad and follow your manufatures instructions for generating fabrication files.
+If additional fabrication files are needed download the files in [Hardware/PCB/KiCad/ProjectFiles](https://github.com/UCHIC/CIWS-Pulse-Logger/tree/main/Hardware/PCB/KiCad/ProjectFiles).
+In KiCad open the `.pro` file and follow your manufatures instructions for generating fabrication files.